About self‑insurance

 What self-insurance means in practice

-Licence inclusions and monitoring
+Licence inclusions and oversight

-A licence to self-insure sets out:
+A self-insurance licence sets out:

 Phases of a licence